opengisch/QgisModelBaker/docs/docs/background_info/usabilityhub/technical_concept.md

 </DatasetIdx16.Code_>
 ```

-In the UsabILIty Hub implementation of the Model Baker, the following types are used:
+In the UsabILIty Toppings implementation of the Model Baker, the following types are used:
 - `metaconfig` to describe that it is a *metaconfiguration file*.
 - `metaattributes` to describe that it is a meta attribute file written in TOML or INI.
 - `sql` to describe that it is a SQL query file that can be used when creating the database